The Fair at the PNE: A Vancouver Tradition in Hastings Park

 The Sanctuary, the Momiji Japanese Garden, and the Italian Gardens

-Three lovely parks are located right beside the fairground.
+Three smaller but lovely parks are located in Hastings Park right beside the fairground.
 The Sanctuary is a pleasant and peaceful place for PNE visitors.
 Many people stroll through the park during their time at the fair.
 It's surprising how much the trees deaden the screams and other sounds from Playland.
 It's nice to rest in the Sanctuary and watch for birds before returning to the activity in the fair or the amusement park.

 The Momiji Japanese Garden is a small but significant garden near the Sanctuary.
 Its significance is due to two factors.
 It commemorates the very sad internment of Japanese Canadians in Hastings Park during the second world war.
-The establishment of the garden was also one of the first events in the "greening" of the park.
+In addition, the establishment of the garden was also one of the first events in the "greening" of the park.
 The word "Momiji" means "maple".

 Photos of the Sanctuary and the GardensClick thumbnail to view full-size